soheil-khorram/neural-network/README.md

               self.te.load(self.te_file, shuffle=False)

 * Model - defines the architecture of the neural network.
-I have written many examples in the model folder. 'conv_net.py', 'dilated_conv.py', 'down_up_net.py' and 'recursive_conv_net.py' contain a standard CNN, a dilated convolutional network, an hourglass network and a deeply recursive network.
+I have written many examples in the model folder. 'conv_net.py', 'dilated_conv.py', 'down_up_net.py' and 'recursive_conv_net.py' contain a standard CNN, a dilated convolutional network, an hourglass network, and a deeply recursive network.
 To prepare a new model you must write a new class that inherits from KerasNet class.
 The interface of the class must be as follows:

 .. code-block:: python